Everyone is guilty under God’s law. The solution is to accept Christ’s sacrificial work through repentance and then abide with Christ.

 This is where Jesus Christ, who is our way of salvation, comes in.
 Because what saves us is not a program, but a person, and what that person did.

 Jesus Christ, the very Son of God, came to earth and lived a perfect, sinless life (1 Peter 2:22, Hebrews 4:15, 1 John 3:5).
-In this state of perfection, He allowed Himself to be put to death, offering Himself as a sacrifice for all the sins of the world.
-In so doing, Christ imparts His perfection on those who have given their lives to follow Him (Hebrews 10:11-14).
+In this state of perfection, He allowed Himself to be put to death, offering Himself as a once-and-for-all sacrifice for all the sins of the world.
+In so doing, Christ imparts His perfection on those who have given their lives to follow Him.

 Christ offers this sacrifice, and we can choose to accept this atonement for our sins.
 So how do we take this important step?